Skip to main content

 Your fat tissue is an active endocrine organ, producing hormones that regulate appetite and energy balance.
 Leptin is secreted by fat cells and signals to the brain that you are satiated.
 Ghrelin, produced in the stomach, signals hunger.
 In metabolic syndrome, particularly with increased visceral fat, the body produces high levels of leptin.

 The brain, similar to the cells’ response to insulin, becomes resistant to the leptin signal.
 Your brain believes you are starving even in a state of energy surplus, which drives cravings and overconsumption.
-Lifestyle changes, especially and improved sleep, can help restore leptin sensitivity, allowing your brain to accurately perceive your body’s energy status.
+Lifestyle changes, especially weight loss and improved sleep, can help restore leptin sensitivity, allowing your brain to accurately perceive your body’s energy status.

 Can Lifestyle Alone Initiate the Correction Process?